rossedward-arch/ml-generative-energy-design/docs/methodology.md

 11. [Documentation & Reporting](#11-documentation--reporting)
 12. [References](#references)

-## 1. Research Approach
+# 1. Research Approach

-This methodology is specifically tailored for the early-stage design and optimization of new high-performance building projects.It extends prior ML–generative design frameworks by embedding Passivhaus and Net Zero principles at the conceptual stage, with a focus on new builds where design flexibility, data quality, and regulatory alignment are maximized.
+This methodology is specifically tailored for the early-stage design and optimization of new high-performance building projects.
+It extends prior ML–generative design frameworks by embedding Passivhaus and Net Zero principles at the conceptual stage, with a focus on new builds where design flexibility, data quality, and regulatory alignment are maximized.
 The approach prioritizes energy performance and occupant comfort through an iterative, data-driven feedback loop, leveraging the standardized data and construction practices typical of new construction.

 Unlike previous approaches, this integration emphasizes automation and predictive analytics at the early-stage decision-making level, targeting new builds that seek Passivhaus certification and Net Zero energy performance.
 By focusing on new construction, the methodology ensures that all predictive modeling, simulation, and optimization steps are based on current best practices, modern materials, and up-to-date regulatory requirements.